 The good news is that businesses can still thrive on social media, but they need to acknowledge that reach no longer comes free.
 It’s not realistic to expect major results without a focus on high quality strategic content AND some advertising investment.

 So while social media for small business is not entirely dead, it does need additional support.
 The bar has been raised to the point where it requires a significant investment of time and effort internally, or would benefit with the help of external creatives.

 These days, success on social media often comes as the result of engaging external agencies who have the expertise and skills to create engaging content, and are able to boost it with targeted strategy and advertising campaigns to ensure the best outcomes.

 Keen to breathe some life back into your social media?
 Our team of digital marketing strategists, copywriters and graphic designers can create the targeted content you need to grow your following.
 We’ve got social media packages to suit every budget.

-Our experienced designers and content creators will craft professional communications that connect with your customers and grow your social media following.
+Our experienced designers and content creators will craft professional communications that connect with your customers in Bendigo and beyond, to grow your social media following.

 Download our social media PDF to see the full details of our three most popular packages, including package levels, pricing, and features.

 Lead Advisory Group’s website looked dated, even though it was recently built.
 The user experience was substandard, with a complicated navigation set-up and difficult to read colour scheme.
 We stepped in to save it, creating a totally new design that combines form with functionality.View Project